A descriptor is all you need: accurate machine learning of nonadiabatic coupling vectors

-For more info, check out the preprint: (Martinka et al., 2025).
+For more information, check out the paper: (Martinka et al., 2025).

 References